symphony-collaboration/symphony/infrastructure/README.md

       - service
     - Custom AWS Resource to initialize RDS schema
       - task: only run once during cdk deployment
+    - cleanup lambda functio to remove server ip from dynamo table in event of task failure

 To remove all infrastructure: `cdk destroy`